Know the one thing that makes Innocent Drink’s Twitter marketing such a winner? It’s their humorous marketing approach.

 - The references they’d understand

-All this will help you create content (read: crack jokes) that are relevant to them.
+All this will help you create content (read: crack jokes) that is relevant to them.

 If you don’t already have brand voice guidelines, get to work.